discordjs/guide/guide/sequelize/currency.md

 ## File overview

 There will be multiple files: a DB init script, your models, and your bot script.
 In the previous tutorial, we placed all of these in the same file.
-Having everything in one file is usually not how the real world does it, so we'll correct that.
+Having everything in one file isn't an ideal practice, so we'll correct that.

 This time we'll have six files.